Ipswich singer-songwriter talks singing, pulling sickies and mental health

 An image of Bessie crying was posted on her Instagram page with a plea urging those suffering from poor mental health to speak out.

-The post, which caught the attention of fans, gave a little insight into i Bessie’s life and clue to the inspiration behind her music.
+The post, which caught the attention of fans, gave a little insight into Bessie’s life and a clue to the inspiration behind her music.

 “I started dabbling with a guitar when I was about 11,” she said, talking in the living room of her first floor flat in Ipswich.